 Our next stop…Santa Elena/Monteverde…for 2 nights.
 The transfer from La Fortuna to Santa Elena involves a bus to Lake Arenal, a 45 minute boat ride across Lake Arenal with spectacular views of Arenal Volcano, and then another bus ride to the Santa Elena/Monteverde area.
 It’s definitely a great way to see the countryside!
 Our accommodation here was at Rainbow Valley Lodge, a small lodge with a magnificent view of the valley.
 We only booked for a couple of nights here as the highlight of this area, and the reason for our stay, was the Monteverde Cloud Forest.

-You can book tours ahead of time or wait until you have arrived.
+You can book tours ahead of time to view the forest or wait until you have arrived.
 You’ll see unique plants and animals in this area that are not found anywhere else on earth.
 The Monteverde Cloud Forest is an area along the Continental Divide where cooler air from the Pacific meets warmer air from the Caribbean creating a biosphere all its own.
 Our guide took us along the trails pointing out the flora and fauna as we went.
-He was even able to find a rare bird, called the Resplendent Quetzal, in a tree for us to take pictures of.
+He was even able to find a rare bird, called the Resplendent Quetzal, for us to take pictures of.
 In the evening we did a night tour at Bajo del Tigre which is part of the Children’s Eternal Rain Forest.
 I would say one of the best tours of our trip!

 Places to eat in Santa Elena….check out Orchid Coffee Shop and Morpho’s Restaurant